Wells Fargo® Platinum Card Terms and Conditions

 Minimum Interest Charge

 If you are charged interest, the charge will be no less than $1.00.

 For Credit Card Tips from the Consumer Financial Protection Bureau

-Either $20 or 5% of the amount of each advance, whichever is greater, for each advance obtained in person at a participating financial institution or other source.
+Either $10 or 5% of the amount of each advance, whichever is greater.

 $12.50 if the total of overdraft protection advances for the day is $50 or less;